Aleida Greve

-Aleida Greve (1670–1742) was an 18th-century painter from the Northern Netherlands known for founding the Vrouwenhuis, Zwolle.
+Aleida Greve (1670–1742) was an 18th-century painter from the Dutch Republic known for founding the Vrouwenhuis, Zwolle.

 Biography

 She was born in Zwolle as the daughter of the largest beer brewer in Zwolle, Geurt Greve (1634-ca.1680), and Lamberta Holt (d.
 1691).
 Her mother was the widow of Herman van Marle, the former owner of the "Gouden Kroon" brewery that was merged after her marriage with Greve's.
 Aleida had an older half-sister from her mother's first marriage, Cornelia van Marle.
 Together the two girls became pupils of the Dordrecht painter Wilhelmus Beurs in 1686, along with their cousins Anna Cornelia Holt and Sophia Holt.

 Works

 In 1686 each pupil made a large painting about a meter square (the largest was made by the eldest, Sophia).
 Aleida and her cousin Anna Cornelia were only 16 when they made these paintings.
 Their teacher Beurs was very proud of his pupils and dedicated his book on painting and paint-mixing to them in 1692.
 The women remained pupils of Beurs until he left for Amsterdam to publish his book.
 Aleida never married and was reported to paint various genre styles, but little remains other than the examples of her work still on display in her former home.
 Aleida continued to paint and collected other paintings by the women of Zwolle to decorate her sitting room, which she also decorated with paintings on the doors.
 Aleida never had children and later in her testament she made sure her house would be turned into a rest home for women.
 Her sitting room was to remain as it was in her day and became the regent's room of the women's old age home called the Vrouwenhuis founded in a complex around her former home on the Melkmarkt.
 The room has become a fossilized time-capsule of paintings done by young women in the Dutch Golden Age.